 Apprenticeships are programmes of learning undertaken alongside employment.
 You will learn the skills and knowledge required for your job, at an appropriate level, whilst earning a wage.
 20% of your qualification will be off the job training with documented evidence.
-Apprenticeships are government funded programmes (see Funding below), consisting of the following elements which need to be completed to earn your qualification.
+Apprenticeships are government funded programmes (see Funding below), consisting of a range of elements which need to be completed to earn your qualification.
 We offer apprenticeships in Adult Care; Children and Young People Workforce; Business Administration; Leadership and Management.

-Functional Skills Maths and English (either level 1 or level 2)
+Functional Skills Maths and English and ICT (where applicable)

 End Point Assessment

-Diplomas are qualifications you gain whilst working in health and social care services.
+Diplomas are qualifications you gain whilst working.
 You will develop knowledge in core subjects and gain the skills to show competence in your role from a selection of option units.
 Diplomas can be achieved at:

 - Level 2 Diploma in Care (46 credits) for support workers, care assistants, homecare workers, personal assistants